adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 Facebook and Twitter do not provider refresh tokens.
 Once you have the refresh tokens, you can simply call the refresh API in the Azure Mobile Apps SDK to refresh the token.

+!!! info
-> Refresh Tokens are one area that require special consideration when using Custom Authentication.
+    Refresh Tokens are one area that require special consideration when using Custom Authentication.
 Just like with the /.auth/me endpoint, you are on your own when it comes to handling token expiry for custom authentication.

 ### Configuring Refresh Tokens